olefriis/misty-window/README.md

   not a possibility per se.
 * My Swift fu is far from perfect.
 Probably lots of places where I should conver the code to more idiomatic Swift.
+* Parts of the Metal pipelines that are constructed on each frame can probably be reused, which may save some CPU and GPU cycles.

 ## How was this done?